zafarella/OSX-RAMDisk/README.md

 OS X RAM Disk
 ================

+Need really fast Java IDE or browser?
+Then keep reading.

-This app will create a [RAM disk](http://en.wikipedia.org/wiki/RAM_drive) with specified size to store apps cache in RAM, which is known as SSD optimization - reducing disk IO or making browsing the web and programming using IntelliJ more enjoyable.
+This app will create a [RAM disk](http://en.wikipedia.org/wiki/RAM_drive) in OS-X with specified size to store apps cache in RAM, which is known as SSD optimization - reducing disk IO or making browsing the web and programming using IntelliJ more enjoyable.